-- If identified: A list of Auditor observations concerning deviations from industry recognised good practice.
-The BDA would expect that actions would be taken to improve on all BDA Auditor observations ahead of any future, repeat audits - If identified and ahead of being rectified: A list of all non-conformances which need rectifying, including reference to the Standard, Guidance, Legislation or Regulation the non-conformance falls under - If identified: A list of all major non-conformances - Photographic evidence to support all findings from the audit
+If identified: A list of Auditor observations concerning deviations from industry recognised good practice.
+The BDA would expect that actions would be taken to improve on all auditor observations ahead of any future, repeat audits.
+These observations will be identified in GREEN.